Google Domains Review: Pricing, Comparison, and More (2023)

 Instantly check domain name availability.

 Multilingual live chat or email support is available 24/7, regardless of your country of residence.

-In addition to web hosting and domain registration services, Hostinger also offers Zyro, an AI-powered website builder.
-Compared to Google Sites, Zyro is better suited for small business owners who want to develop professional, personal, or eCommerce sites.
+In addition to web hosting and domain registration services, Hostinger also offers a website builder.
+Compared to Google Sites, Hostinger is better suited for small business owners who want to develop professional, personal, or eCommerce sites.